Sodium Alendronate – Bisphosphonate Therapy for Osteoporosis

 Indications

-• Postmenopausal Osteoporosis: Treatment and prevention of fractures, including spinal and hip fractures.
+• Postmenopausal Osteoporosis: treatment and prevention of bone fractures, including fractures of the spine and hip.

 Dosage and administration

-• Standard dose: Usually prescribed as 10 mg daily or 70 mg once weekly.
+• Standard Dose: for osteoporosis—10 mg daily or 70 mg once weekly.
+For Paget's disease—40 mg daily for 6 months.

-• Inability to stand or sit upright for at least 30 minutes.
+• Inability to Comply with Recommendations: inability to stand or sit upright for 30 minutes after taking the tablet.

 Frequently Asked Questions